 | Approx. 3-year TCO | ~$3.9 – 4.5M | ~$1.3 – 2.1M | ~$2.0 – 2.6M |

-Honest read: with Odoo Community, 3-year TCO typically lands 60-75% below SAP B1, mainly because the per-user license disappears.
-With Odoo Enterprise the gap narrows (on the order of 40-45%) but is still significant.
+Honest read: with Odoo Community, 3-year TCO lands below SAP B1, mainly because the per-user license disappears; with Odoo Enterprise the gap narrows but still exists.
+What you will not find here is a round savings percentage, and that is deliberate: the table above is a scenario with stated assumptions —25 users, 3 years, market ranges— and the number it produces moves the moment any of the three changes.
+A bare "you save 60%", with no assumptions next to it, is exactly the kind of figure that gets quoted out of context and that we then cannot defend against your actual case.
 These ranges are consistent with what we analyze in our SAP Business One pricing guide (ES) and our SAP consulting in Mexico guide.

 Important: a lower TCO doesn't mean "better for you."
 If your operation demands what SAP does best, overpaying for a poorly fitted Odoo costs more than the SAP license.